Aditya-Diva/Py-Project-Template/README.md

 Notes:

-- This was tested on Ubuntu 22.04.
+- This was tested on Ubuntu 22.04 and Windows (WSL).
 - Refer to [notes](notes.txt) for helpful links on particular framework/tool.